turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Does anything catch your eye?

-The content type is `application/html` even though the endpoint is returning json.
+The content type is `application/html` even though the endpoint is returning JSON.

-We can fix that in one fell swoop with a before filter in the `lib/api.rb`
+We can fix that with a before filter in the `lib/api.rb` file:
-file:

 ```ruby
 before do